 - 1. Any new projects that request tenant-based rental assistance may request a 1-year, 2-year, 3-year, 4-year, or 5-year grant term. - 2.
 Any new project application that includes leasing could only request up to a 3-year grant term. - 3.
 Any new projects requesting project-based rental assistance or sponsor-based rental assistance, or operating costs could request up to a 15-year grant term, but request up to 5 years of funds. - 4.
 Any of the following new projects could request 1-year, 2-year, 3-year, 4-year, or 5-year grant terms: operating costs, supportive services only, HMIS, and project administration. - 5.
 Any new project applications that requested new construction, acquisition, or rehabilitation had to request a minimum of a 3-year grant term and could request up to a 5-year grant terms. - 6.
 If an applicant requested funds for new construction, acquisition, or rehabilitation in addition to requesting funds for operating, supportive services, or HMIS, the term had to be 3 years plus the time necessary to acquire the property, complete construction, and begin operating the project - 7.
-DV bonus proposals are limited to 1 year.
+Expansion proposals are limited to 1 year. - 8.
+(New this year) HUD will allow new projects that request a 1 year of funding to request a longer initial grant term not to exceed 18 months.
+HUD has determined that most new projects requesting 1 year of funding normally take approximately 3 to 6 months to begin fully operating the new project (e.g., hiring staff, developing partnerships with landowners if leasing or renting).
+Therefore, a new project requesting 1 year of funding may request a grant term of 12 months to 18 months.